LaurieAnderson92/FullStack-Anderson/README.md

 This fulfills user story **1** and **3**, immediately the user knows it is a profile for a person, and the central display of the text 'I Am Your Freelancer' along with the link to the CV makes its obvious what the sites purpose is.

 #### Responsiveness
-The website looks good and apropriate on all resolutions and orientations, with the majority of browsing traffic bing via mobile devices, the website started small and then was scaled to bigger screens.
+The website looks good and appropriate on all resolutions and orientations, with the majority of browsing traffic bing via mobile devices, the website started small and then was scaled to bigger screens.
 ![Picture of the Fullstack Anderson site displaying correctly on multiple resolutions](assets/documentation/feat-responsiveness.png)

 This fulfills user story **2** and **5**, as the site displays well, and consistently on multiple screens, whether it's a phone screen shown to a recruitment manager, or a large screen in a meeting discussing candidates.